 Make the Chickpea Panisse

-- Generously butter or oil a 9 x 11 baking sheet and set aside.
+- Generously oil a 9 x 13 baking sheet and set aside.

-- In a large pot, bring the water to the boil over medium-high heat.
+- In a large pot, bring the water to the boil over medium-high heat.6 cups water

-- Once the water is boiling, reduce the heat to medium and whisk in the chickpea flour a little bit at a time.
+- Once the water is boiling, reduce the heat to medium and whisk in the chickpea flour a little bit at a time.3 cups chickpea flour

 - Continue whisking for about 10 minutes, until the mixture is thick and smooth (I find that a few lumps are unavoidable, but you won't notice them later).

-- Stir in the olive oil, herbs, and a bit of salt and pepper to taste.
+- Stir in the olive oil, herbs, and a bit of salt and pepper to taste.1 teaspoon each salt and freshly ground black pepper, 3 tablespoon olive oil, 2 tablespoon parsley, 2 tablespoon oregano

 - Pour the chickpea mixture into the greased baking sheet and spread out into an even layer.
 Once it has cooled slightly, cover with plastic wrap and refrigerate for at least 1 hour, or overnight.